 Getting Started

-Getting started with AerisWeather WeatherBlox is as simple as signing up for a free developer account and adding a few lines of HTML / CSS to your website.
-With the following steps you can quickly add WeatherBlox to your site today:
+Getting started with Xweather WeatherBlox is as simple as signing up for a free developer account (opens in a new tab) and adding a few lines of HTML/CSS to your website.

-Step 3: Review the library of available WeatherBlox views and layouts and their supported configuration/usage options.
+Review the library of available WeatherBlox views and layouts and their supported configuration/usage options.

 <link href="https://cdn.aerisapi.com/wxblox/latest/aeris-wxblox.css" rel="stylesheet" />